 The Registrar uses collected data to infer legal or natural person type.

-If legal person is inferred by the Registrar and subsequently the Registrant (data subject) confirms that no personal data is present, the Registrar sets the registration data set to automated disclosure in response to both SSAD and public RDAP queries.
+If legal person is inferred by the Registrar and subsequently the Registrant (data subject) confirms that no personal data is present, the Registrar (i) sets the registration data set to automated disclosure in response to SSAD queries and (ii) Publishes the data.

-If the Registrar has inferred natural person or has detected personal data, registration data is not disclosed unless consent for publication has been provided by the data subject or a legitimate request is made.
+If the Registrar has inferred natural person or has detected personal data, the Registrant must not Disclose registration data unless the Registrant provides consent for publication or the Registrar Discloses the data in response to a legitimate disclosure request.

-In all of the above scenarios, clear communication and guidance should be provided to the registrant (data subject) concerning the possible consequences of both identifying a data set as being of a natural or a legal person, and confirming the presence of personal data or non-personal data.

 Registrars may also choose to use a third party to verify that a registrant has correctly identified its data.